 In his welcome remarks the South Africa’s High Commissioner in Lesotho HE Sello Moloto described civil society as a dynamic and progressive group that has generated fresh and objective ideas producing discussion papers and which has demonstrated high commitment in the reforms.

 It is gratifying for DPE and the entire civil society fraternity to realise that there are people who are genuine and are bold enough to appraise the work of NGOs.
-This comes at the time when politicians in Lesotho are determined to undermine and discredit good of civil society.
-The moral degeneration that has permeated political society has produce politicians who are so paranoid with civil society particularly those who stand up and challenge wrongdoing.
-Politicians have found defaming organisations as their new trick yet not aware how corrosive that is in the public sphere.
+This comes at the time when politicians in Lesotho are determined to undermine and discredit the good of civil society.
+The moral degeneration that has permeated political society has produced a caliber of politicians who are so paranoid with the sector particularly governance NGOs.
+Politicians have found defaming organisations as their new trick unaware that of how corrosive such stance is in the public sphere.
 Instead of accepting uncritically what politicians are saying about NGOs, citizens look at why politicians are unease and make their own judgement.